Bartosz-Pietras/CppProjectTemplate/README.md

 # CppProjectTemplate
-Basic CPP project template with CMake.
+Basic CPP project template with CMake, CTest and GoogleTest.